Heinkel He 112 operational service: Hungary

 By September the ongoing negotiations with the RLM for the license to build the engines locally stalled, and as a result the MKHL ordered Manfred-Weiss to stop tooling up for the production line aircraft.
 The license was eventually canceled in December.
-At that point the MKHL turned to the Italians, and purchased the Fiat CR.32 and Reggiane Re.2000.
-The later would be the backbone of the MKHL for much of the war.
+At that point the MKHL turned to the Italians, and purchased the Fiat CR.32 and Reggiane Re.2000 Falco I. The later would be the backbone of the MKHL for much of the war.

 Nevertheless, the three B-1/U2 aircraft continued to serve on.
 In the summer of 1940 tensions with Romania over Transylvania started to heat up again and the entire MKHL was placed on alert on 27 June.
 On 21 August the 112s were moved forward to the Debrecen airfield to protect a vital railway link.
 The next week a peaceful resolution was found, and the settlement was signed in Vienna on 30 August.
 The 112s returned home the following week.

 By 1941 the planes were ostensibly assigned to defend the Manfred-Weiss plant, but were actually used for training.
 When the Allied bomber raids started in the spring of 1944 the planes were no longer airworthy, and it appears all were destroyed in a massive raid on the Budapest-Ferihegy airport on 9 August.

 After the licensed production of the 112B fell through in 1939, the plan was to switch the production line to build a Manfred-Weiss designed plane called the W.M.23 Ezüst Nyíl (Silver Arrow).
 The plane was basically a 112B adapted to local construction; the wings were wooden versions of the 112s planform, the fuselage was made of a plywood over a steel frame, and the engine was a licensed built version of the 1000 hp class Gnome-Rhone Mistral-Major radial.

 It would seem that this "simplified" plane would be inferior to the 112, but in fact the higher powered engine made all the difference and the W.M.23 proved to be considerably faster than the 112.
 Nevertheless, work proceeded slowly and only one prototype was built.
 The project was eventually canceled outright when the prototype crashed in early 1942.
 It is still a mystery why so little work had been done in those two years on what appeared to be an excellent design.